Skip to content

 1. Set a Clear Goal

-Define what you want to achieve in the specific time:
+Determine what you wish to accomplish in a specific period of time:

 • Solve practice questions